Prescribed $Q$-curvature flow on closed manifolds of even dimension: Introduction

-The quantity $Q_g$ is called the $Q$-curvature associated with the Paneitz operator $\P^4$ on $(M^4,g)$, which was discovered by Branson \cite{Branson85}.
-One of interesting features of the $Q$-curvature, by the Gauss--Bonnet--Chern theorem, is that it obeys the following identity
+The quantity $Q_g^4$, discovered by Branson \cite{Branson85}, is called the $Q$-curvature associated with the Paneitz operator $\P^4$ on $(M,g)$.
+One of interesting features of the $Q$-curvature is that it obeys, by the Gauss--Bonnet--Chern theorem, the following identity

-where $\chi(M)$ is the Euler-characteristic of $M^4$ and $W_g$ is the Weyl tensor.
-Since the Weyl tensor $W_g$ is conformally invariant, the total $Q$-curvature $\int_MQ_g d\mu_g$ is also conformally invariant; that is the value